Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

     )<overlap>],
 )

-On each of the shapes drawn with cairo, GTK allows the use of event handlers including drag-and-drop handlers.
+The dragging itself without calculations is trivial, as GTK allows the use of event handlers including drag-and-drop handlers on each cairo shape which represent the monitors.

 #subsubsection("Snapping")
 A quality of life feature is the ability to allow users to be inaccurate with